-Section 16.
-No student, faculty, or employee shall park in an area designated as visitor or client parking.
-Visitors or clients must obtain a valid visitor or client permit and shall park in designated visitor parking areas.
+a.
+Visitors or clients must obtain a valid visitor or client permit and shall park in designated visitor or client parking areas.
 Visitor permits must be displayed according to the directions on the permit.

-a.
+b.
 Client Parking - A portion of the V4 lot is reserved for clients of the Cosmetology, Health Occupations and Dental Assisting programs while they are receiving services from these programs.
 Client parking also applies to the V3 lot which is designated for the Golf Range patrons and E1 lot which is designated for Performing Arts.
 This area is identified by signage that states, "Client Parking Only" or "Golf Range Only."
 Anyone parking in these are as without a valid client permit will be cited.